 Forum partners include the Golisano Foundation, Lions Club International, and UNICEF.

-Special Olympics is an international organization that unleashes the human spirit through the transformative power and joy of sports every day around the world.
+About Special Olympics Special Olympics is an international organization that unleashes the human spirit through the transformative power and joy of sports every day around the world.
 Through work in sports, health, education and community building, Special Olympics addresses inactivity, injustice, intolerance and social isolation by encouraging and empowering people with intellectual disabilities, which leads to a more welcoming and inclusive society.
 Founded in 1968 by Eunice Kennedy Shriver, the Special Olympics movement has grown from a few hundred athletes to more than 4.2 million athletes in 170 countries.
 With the support of more than one million coaches and volunteers, Special Olympics is able to deliver training and competition opportunities in 32 Olympic-type sports and more than 70,000 events throughout the year.
 Visit Special Olympics at www.specialolympics.org.
 Engage with us on: Twitter@specialolympics; www.facebook.com/specialolympics; www.youtube.com/specialolympicshq, and www.specialolympics.org/blog.

-UNICEF promotes the rights and wellbeing of every child, in everything we do.
-Together with our partners, we work in 190 countries and territories to translate that commitment into practical action, focusing special effort on reaching the most vulnerable and excluded children, to the benefit of all children, everywhere. www.unicef.org UNICEF’s flagship publication, State of the World’s Children dedicated the 2013 edition to children with disabilities – the first global report on the issue: http://www.unicef.org/sowc2013/
+About UNICEF UNICEF promotes the rights and wellbeing of every child, in everything we do.
+Together with our partners, we work in 190 countries and territories to translate that commitment into practical action, focusing special effort on reaching the most vulnerable and excluded children, to the benefit of all children, everywhere. www.unicef.org UNICEF’s flagship publication, State of the World’s Children dedicated the 2013 edition to children with disabilities – the first global report on the issue: https://www.unicef.org/sowc2013/

 For further information, interviews or an electronic press kit, please contact: